Maine State Capitol Building

 Covered employers are defined as any Maine-based organization (for-profit and not-for-profit) with 5 or more ‘covered employees.’
 Governmental organizations, organizations created in the last two years, or organizations that offer their own qualifying retirement plan are exempt from MERIT.
 The law even applies to cannabis-related businesses.

-Covered employee is defined as anyone 18 years of age or older who is employed by a covered employer and who has taxable wages in Maine.
-This includes part-time employees and seasonal employees who work more than 120 days.
+Covered employee is defined as anyone 18 years of age or older who is employed by a ‘covered employer’ and who has taxable wages in Maine.
+This includes part-time employees and temporary/seasonal employees who work more than 120 days.

 What if my organization already offers a retirement plan?